Gerardo-rios/e-commerce-training-app/README.md

 - You are not forbidden to ask for help, remember that asking for help is what differentiates us from other companies.

-- You can always learn something new, so try to extract as much knowlegde as you can
+- You can always learn something new, so try to extract as much knowledge as you can

 ## Requirements